By Rob Shaul

 (1) Work up to 1RM Front Squat (1RM = 1 Repetition Maximum)

 (2) Max Rep Strict Pull Ups (no kipping, bucking, jerking, etc.)

 Record 1RM’s, max pull ups reps, and Bodyweight.

-Add together your finishing loads for front squat, power clean and bench press.
+Add together your finishing loads for front squat, hinge lift and bench press.